modelsconf2018/modelsconf2018.github.io/program/index.md

     <tbody>
     <tr>
       <td class="info" colspan="14">
-        16:00 - 17:30: <a href="tutorials/#t7-managing-the-co-evolution-of-domain-specific-languages-and-models" target="_blank"> T7 Managing the Co-Evolution of Domain-Specific Languages and Models</a>
+        16:00 - 17:30: <a href="tutorials/#t7-managing-the-co-evolution-of-domain-specific-languages-and-models" target="_blank"> T7 Managing the Co-Evolution of Domain-Specific Languages and Models in 4A56</a>
         <br> &nbsp;
       </td>
     </tr>